skeggse/node-discover/README.md

 	mulitcastTTL: 1, // Multicast TTL for when using multicast
 	key: null, // Encryption key if your broadcast packets should be encrypted (null means no encryption)
 	mastersRequired: 1, // The count of master processes that should always be available
-	weight: Math.random() //A number used to determine the preference for a specific process to become master.
+	weight: Math.random() // A number used to determine the preference for a specific process to become master.
 Higher numbers win.
 });
 ```